chia-shein/Drown_Recognition/README.md

 # OpenPose_Drown
-Only for national Chin-Yi University of technology
+Only for National Chin-Yi University of technology

 # 1. Prepare
 ## 1.1 Check the environment